-Here the main question is that is it alternator work without a battery.
+Here the main question is that is it alternator works without a battery.
 The answer is yes, and it can work and be tested without using a battery.
 It is straightforward because the alternator can produce electricity even without installing a battery.

 An alternator will work even if you start your vehicle with the help of any external sources or jump-started.
 Most importantly, the alternator starts producing electricity when the battery stops working or fails.

 How to test an alternator with a multimeter?

 If you have a multimeter, It is straightforward to test an alternative using this tool.
 A multimeter is a handheld device that can be available quickly.
 Specific steps need to be followed to test it.

 To investigate the alternator, you must first test your car’s battery.
 From the multimeter, check the battery’s voltage by touching the multimeter probes to the terminals of the battery.
 In car-off conditions, the reading should be somewhere in the 12-to-13-volt range.
 In the next step, start the car and repeat the same process.

 In the second step, the preferable reading of the multimeter falls between 13s or somewhere in the 14s.
 That indicates that your alternator is charging the battery and working fine.
 If the numbers remain constant, dropping the voltage value in car-ruining conditions means a problem in the system that needs to be sorted out ASAP.

 For more details, you can follow the step-by-step instructions as shown in below tutorial video.
 It is a simple process but follows the risk and safety instructions.

 Caution: How to test an alternator without a multimeter

 Finally, I have covered both methods to test Alternator in this article.
 The first method was How To Test Alternator Without a Multimeter.
 The last method covered How to test an alternator with a multimeter in detail.